 For the second straight season, Lane, in his third year with Green Bay, saw his totals decline (137-362, 2.6, 3).
 Goodman was the only other back to gain more than 100 yards on the season (20-101, 5.1).
 Brockington led all receivers with 43 catches for 314 yards (7.3 yards per reception), followed by Lane (34-315, 9.3), fifth year wide receiver Jon Staggers (32-450, 14.1), and Rich McGeorge (30-440, 14.7).
 Amazingly, Packers quarterbacks collectively threw just five touchdown passes against 21 interceptions, with Lane on the receiving end of three.
 Still, the fact that the passing game consisted mostly of short passes to the backs highlighted the continued lack of talent at receiver.

 However, Green Bay’s offensive ineptitude was offset by significant improvements in the defense and special teams.
 As a result of the Hendricks acquisition, the Packers had arguably the best linebacking core in the league, with Hendricks, Fred Carr, and Jim Carter.
 The return to form of Pro Bowl cornerback Willie Buchanon, after a broken leg kept him out the last eight games of 1973, along with fellow Pro Bowl corner Ken Ellis again elevated the secondary.
-Hendricks, both an All-Pro and Pro Bowl selection, led the defense with five interceptions followed by Buchanon (4).
-Fifth year ends Alden Roche and Clarence Williams anchored an average line with seven sacks a piece.
+Hendricks led the defense with five interceptions followed by Buchanon (4).
+The two time All-Pro also blocked seven kicks.
+Fifth year ends Alden Roche and Clarence Williams anchored the line with seven sacks a piece.

 As another losing season came to an end, tensions among both players and coaches regarding support for Devine, heightened at the beginning of the season as a result of the players strike, boiled over.
 According to former team trainer Dominic Gentile in his 1995 book, The Packer Tapes, the flash point came the week prior to the finale versus the Falcons, when reports surfaced of some players and coaches being so dissatisfied with the situation that there was talk of intentionally skipping the flight to Atlanta and potentially forcing the team to actually forfeit the game.
 “That stretch [the last three games of the season] easily was the darkest period of my 32 years with the Packers.”